 We provide permitting assistance to get your pallet rack fully permitted so you can begin using your new pallet racking system as quickly as possible.

-Like many city permit fees, the permit fees for warehouse racking systems are typically a percentage of the total value of the racking project.
+Like many building permit fees, the permit fees for warehouse racking systems are typically a percentage of the total value of the racking project.
 The fee can vary widely, but we commonly see fees in the range of 10-30% of the racking value and installation cost.

 There are several steps to obtaining permits for warehouse storage racking.
 While the exact steps can vary by county or state, here is an overview of the typical process.